 Mission Action Planning

-The process enables us to explore what we are good at, what challenges we face, what opportunities God is laying before us and is specific to our context.
+The Mission Action Planning process enables us to explore what we are good at, what challenges we face, what opportunities God is laying before us and are specific to our context.
 The Mission Action Planning process is centred on prayer - asking God to guide and inspire the planning process and is an ongoing spiral involving four key stages:

 - Looking and Listening to the context in which God has placed you for your mission, by listening to the community you are in, to those who belong to the church and to God.

 - Reviewing taking the the things you have noticed in the Looking and Listening stages and using them to establish a vision for the church and setting long term Priorities and Goals.

 - Planning in this stage the priorities and goals that have been discerned are broken down into specific SMART actions.
 That set out how and when things will be done, by who and with what.